-Program 1 to Program 2 or 3.
+From Program 1 to Program 2 or 3.
 You have a covered process subject to Program 1 requirements.
-A new development results in public receptors being located within the distance to the endpoint for a worst-case release.
-The process is no longer eligible for Program 1 and must be evaluated to determine whether Program 2 or Program 3 applies.
+A new residential development results in public receptors being located within the distance to the endpoint for a worst-case release for that process.
+The process is, thus, no longer eligible for Program 1 and must be evaluated to determine whether Program 2 or Program 3 applies.
 You must submit a revised RMP within six months of the program level change, indicating and documenting that your process is now in compliance with the new program level requirements.

-Not Covered to Program 1, 2 or 3.
-You have a process that was not covered by this rule, but, due to an expansion in production, the amount of regulated substance now exceeds the threshold quantity.
-You must determine which Program level applies and come into compliance with the rule by June 21, 1999, or after that time, by the time you exceed the threshold quantity.
+From Not Covered to Program 1, 2 or 3.
+You have a process that was not originally covered by part 68, but, due to an expansion in production, the process holds an amount of regulated substance that now exceeds the threshold quantity.
+You must determine which Program level applies and come into compliance with the rule by June 21, 1999, or by the time you exceed the threshold quantity, whichever is later.

-Program 2 to Program 3.
-You have a process that involves a regulated substance above the threshold that is not in one of the ten NAICS codes or been subject to OSHA PSM.
+From Program 2 to Program 3.
+You have a process that involves a regulated substance above the threshold that is not in one of the ten NAICS codes specified for Program 3 and that had not been subject to OSHA PSM.
 However, due to one of the following OSHA regulatory changes, the process is now subject to the OSHA PSM standard:

-- g OSHA's exemption applicable to your process has been eliminated, or - g The regulated substance has been added to OSHA's list of highly hazardous substances.
+g An OSHA PSM exemption applicable to your process has been eliminated, or g The regulated substance has been added to OSHA's list of highly hazardous substances.

-Therefore, the process is now subject to Program 3 requirements and you must submit a revised RMP to EPA within six months, indicating and documenting that your process is now in compliance with the Program 3 requirements.
+As a result, the process becomes subject to Program 3 requirements and you must submit a revised RMP to EPA within six months, indicating and documenting that your process is now in compliance with the Program 3 requirements.